TryUnfurl

 What happens: Your site uses aggressive bot protection (Cloudflare, a WAF, custom middleware) that blocks platform crawlers, treating them as suspicious traffic.
 The platform receives a 403 Forbidden or a CAPTCHA page instead of your HTML.

-How to spot it: Previews work for most URLs on your site but not for specific pages, or they broke suddenly after adding security tooling.
+How to spot it: URL unfurls work for most URLs on your site but not for specific pages, or they broke suddenly after adding security tooling.
 Server logs will show 4xx responses to bot user-agents.

 Fix: Add exceptions for known platform crawlers in your bot protection rules: